trainer-ryan-eqc/trainer-ryan-eqc/README.md

 ---

 ## 🚀 About Me
-- 💻 Founder of **3 Yellow Circles** – empowering trade services to grow digitally.
 - ⚙️ Obsessed with consistent improvement and innovation.
 - 📚 Educator in web dev fundamentals and emerging tech like blockchain.
 - ⚡ Strong track record in project delivery, leadership, and mentoring.